Medical Records Information

 Where can I get the poster "Access to Health Records Notice of Rights?"

-- On the web, see Notices Related to Health Records to print a copy.
+- See Notices Related to Health Records to print a copy.

 This notice explains your right to access your medical record and when your medical record information can be released without your consent.